springer-chris/C02-Emissions-by-Sector/Readme.md

 - Pull source data from Climate Trace and the World Bank using their APIs.
 - Expand the scope.
 Pull and integrate other information:
   - Additional metrics for depth: Atmosphere C02 levels, average temperature, ocean temperature and acidity etc.
-  - Add additional elements to explore correlation: Inequality, $ per capita,GDP etc.
+  - Add additional elements to explore correlation: Inequality, $ per capita, GDP etc.
-- Automate the data retreival and the data model/Tableau updates.
+- Automate the data retrieval and the data model/Tableau updates.

 <br/>